Sunndal Municipality: Government

 Sunndal Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Nordmøre og Romsdal District Court and the Frostating Court of Appeal.
+Waste management was provided by the inter-municipal agency Nordmøre Interkommunale Renovasjonsselskap until 2020, after which it merged into ReMidt.
+Waste collection has since 2018 been operated by ReTrans Midt.

 Municipal council

 The municipal council (Kommunestyre) of Sunndal Municipality is made up of 27 representatives that are elected to four year terms.
 The tables below show the current and historical composition of the council by political party.